|Report date||Case description|

 A JCV+ patient was previously treated with natalizumab for a total of 2 years, with the last infusion in March 2018.
 The patient had new and progressive symptoms since the beginning of June 2018, prior to commencing treatment with ocrelizumab (first 2 infusions) in the middle and end of June 2018.
 In the beginning of July 2018, the brain MRI showed lesions consistent with the diagnosis of PML, which was subsequently supported by detection of JCV in the CSF by PCR.3

 A 78-year-old patient treated with ocrelizumab for approximately 2 years (last infusion in February 2019), diagnosed as a result of clinical and MRI findings compatible with PML and subsequent detection of a high number of JCV DNA copies in the CSF, with ocrelizumab as a probable contributor.
 The patient had a long-standing history of MS but had not been previously treated with a DMT.
 However, other confounding factors were reported by the physician, namely the patient’s age with potential immunosenescence, low ALC prior to treatment with ocrelizumab (max CTCAE Grade 1, no subtypes available), as well as low ALC (max Grade 2), low CD4+ (max Grade 2) and low CD8+ counts during treatment.
-The potential contribution of ocrelizumab treatment to this PML case is difficult to quantify but cannot be ruled out.
 Following the PML diagnosis, the patient was monitored and supported.
 However, we have since been informed that the patient passed away.3

 Progressive Multifocal Leukoencephalopathy (PML) is an opportunistic viral infection of the brain caused by the John Cunningham (JC) virus that typically only occurs in patients who are immunocompromised, and that usually leads to death or severe disability.